HaolingZHANG/MotifEffect/README.md

 ## Leveraging network motifs to improve artificial neural networks

 As the scale of artificial neural networks continues to expand to tackle increasingly complex tasks or improve the prediction accuracy of specific tasks, the challenges associated with computational demand, hyper-parameter tuning, model interpretability, and deployment costs intensify.
-Addressing these challenges requires a deeper understanding of how network structures influence global network attributes such as learning accuracy and resilience.
+Addressing these challenges requires a deeper understanding of how network structures influence network performance such as learning accuracy and resilience.
-In this study, we investigate the role of local network motifs — specifically incoherent and coherent 3-node motifs — in shaping overall network performance.
+This study investigates the functional role of local network motifs — specifically incoherent and coherent 3-node motifs — in shaping overall network performance.
 Through motif-scale static and dynamic analyses, we quantify and interpret the representational capacity, numerical stability, and flexibility of these motifs.
 Our findings reveal that incoherent motifs exhibit superior representational capacity and numerical stability.
-Extending these insights to the network scale, based on the network-scale noise-resilience analysis, we demonstrate that incoherent neural networks exhibit greater resilience to noise both during training and in the presence of environmental perturbations.
+Extending these insights to the network scale, based on the noise-resilience analysis, we demonstrate that incoherent neural networks exhibit greater resilience to noise both during training and in the presence of environmental perturbations.
-This work fills the research void by systematically evaluating the impact of subtle structural differences on the performance of artificial neural networks, offering foundational insights for the design of more resilient and accurate networks.
+This work fills the research void by systematically evaluating the impact of subtle structural differences on the performance of artificial neural networks, offering foundational insights for designing more resilient and accurate networks.

 ### Installation
 You may clone this code repository (using the following command line) or